erizov/Professor/semester_1/lecture_06_advanced_trees/avl_tree/README.md

 ### Application

 5. Can you implement Avl Tree from memory without looking at the code?
-6. What real-world problem could you solve using Avl Tree?
+6. What real-world problem could youaddresse using Avl Tree?

 ### Debugging

 7. What are the most common mistakes when implementing Avl Tree?
 8. How would you test your Avl Tree implementation?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

 ## Algorithm Visualization